United Kingdom

 The registration consists of one letter, followed by two numerals and three letters.

-The last two letters denote the county where EF stands for Hartlepool.
+The last two letters denote the issuing office where EF stands for Middlesbrough.

 Note the thinner print of the two numerals.